audreycarlsen/recycling_app/README.md

 All parameters are optional and should be separated using the ampersand (&) character.
 If no parameters are provided, the response will return all locations.

-One or more material subcategories can be included in the query string, separated by commas.
+One or more material categories can be included in the query string, separated by commas.
 Response will only include locations that match all specified materials.

     materials="Gaming+Devices,Air+Conditioners"